nanorc - GNU nano’s configuration file

 execute

 Prompts for a program to execute.
-The program’s output will be inserted into the current buffer (or into a new buffer when M-F is toggled).
+The program’s output is inserted into the current buffer (or into a new buffer when M-F is toggled).

 speller